Documentation Index

 Parse-Time Resolution

-When an action sequence is executed, the system performs several parse-time transformations:- UUID Resolution: References like
+When an action sequence is executed, the system performs several preprocessing steps before runtime:- Reference Resolution: Model references such as